The Spiral Writing Curriculum: Advice for Students

 ENG 125: Introduction to College Writing and Eng 126: Writing About Literature

 ENG 125 and 126 are first-year composition courses required of all entering students.
-For more information see the description under the English Department courses, or consult the English Department Website.
+For more information see the description of the English Department courses, or consult the English Department Website.

 Writing Intensive Courses